Flamingo Land Resort: Flamingo 1

 This area is themed on racing and cars, as shown by its centrepiece ride Flamingo 1 Cars, a small go karting track.
-It also contains Cliff Hanger, the highest drop tower and the only S&S Combo Tower in the UK.
-There is also the Upper Deck fish and chip restaurant (which also incorporates the children's play area HMS Bouncy), Jolly Sailor2Go, Fortune2Go (a Cantonese takeout hut), Cool Fuel, the Fuel Stop Cafe and Top Gear, all of which are contained in the brand new 'Hub' entertainment complex.
-This area is the location of the Hero rollercoaster, Fabrizio's Ristorante and Pizzeria and the Vortex ride.
+It also contains There is also the Upper Deck fish and chip restaurant (which also incorporates the children's play area HMS Bouncy), Jolly Sailor2Go, Fortune2Go (a Cantonese takeout hut), Cool Fuel, the Fuel Stop Cafe and Top Gear, all of which are contained in the brand new 'Hub' entertainment complex.
+This area is also the location of Fabrizio's Ristorante and Pizzeria.